My Affair

-"My Affair" is a song by British singer and songwriter Kirsty MacColl, which was released in 1991 as the second single from her third studio album Electric Landlady.
+"My Affair" is a song by British singer and songwriter Kirsty MacColl, released by Virgin Records on 29 July 1991 as the second single from her third studio album, Electric Landlady (1991).
 It was written by MacColl and Mark E. Nevin, and produced by Steve Lillywhite.
 "My Affair" reached No. 56 in the UK and remained in the charts for two weeks.
 A music video was filmed to promote the single.

 Background

 "My Affair" was one of a number of collaborations between MacColl and Nevin.
 Aware of her desire to produce a Latin-influenced song, Nevin presented MacColl with an instrumental demo he had.
 After MacColl had completed the lyrics, the pair recorded a demo version prior to the proper recording session at New York.
 When personal commitments prevented Nevin from traveling to the States, guitarist Pete Glenister replaced him.
 In a 2012 interview with The A.V.
 Club, Nevin recalled the phone call he had from MacColl shortly after the song had been recorded, "She was so excited, playing the whole song down the phone to me.
 She considered it to be the best thing she had ever done at that point."

 Speaking of the song, MacColl told Melody Maker in 1991, "It's very Fifties Havana, that one.
 Carmen MacColl doing her damnedest.
 The bitch is back..."
 Describing the experience of recording the song, MacColl told The Desert Sun in 1991, "We recorded 'My Affair' live.
 We were all in the same room, looking at each other.
 You've got this song going and it's like, 'Wow, this is so good.
 I've never played like this before'.
 It was enormous excitement.
 That track I think was the most exciting, the happiest experience in my life, really."